-The Saint Louis University Department of Radiology currently has fellowship programs in PET-CT and vascular interventional radiology.
-We feel the limited number of fellowships is a strength of the program, allowing residents to work one on one with faculty and technologists.
+The Saint Louis University Department of Radiology has fellowship programs in PET-CT and vascular interventional radiology.
+The limited number of fellowships is a strength of the program, allowing residents to work one on one with faculty and technologists.
 Because of this added responsibility, our residents are well prepared for their fellowships and future careers.

 Nearly all Saint Louis University radiology residents take a fellowship position after completing their radiology residency.
 In recent years, residents have taken fellowship positions in all radiology subspecialties, including vascular interventional radiology, musculoskeletal radiology, pediatric radiology, neuroradiology, body imaging, MRI and women’s imaging.
 View a list of fellowship positions obtained by our past residents and learn more about our current residents.

-Residents of all levels are entitled to fifteen days of paid vacation per academic year, which can be scheduled as one week blocks or any number of days.
+Residents of all levels are entitled to 15 days of paid vacation per academic year, which can be scheduled as one-week blocks or any number of days.
 Thirty days of maternity leave and one week of paternity leave can also be taken.
 Additional time off may be arranged for conferences, courses and interviews.

-100 percent health insurance coverage is available through the University Health Plan for all residents as well as immediate family/eligible dependents.
+One hundred percent health insurance coverage is available through the University Health Plan for all residents as well as immediate family/eligible dependents.
 Dental and vision insurance can be purchased at a reasonable cost.
 Optional life insurance, long-term disability and 403(b) plans are also available.
 We also provide professional liability indemnity for all residents on duty.
-Additional information regarding resident benefits can be found at the Graduate Medical Education website.
+Additional information regarding resident benefits can be found on the Graduate Medical Education website.

 Parking is available adjacent to the hospital at no cost.
 Residents are offered a free gym membership at Saint Louis University’s Simon Recreation Center and can park in the adjacent garage at no cost.